 One thing that all North American deer seem to have in common is that they all communicate with a soft tone and they do communicate with each other.
 They will communicate while mating, or for company, as well as to warn each other of potential dangers.
 Mule deer are not as social as the whitetail deer, but also vocalize with rattling and grunts, as the whitetail deer do, although they do not appear to be as dependent upon vocalizations.
 The mule deer have acute hearing and are open country animals.
-The whitetail deer are the smallest of the North American deer family.
+The whitetail deer is the smallest of the North American deer family.
 An injured deer will let out a very loud bawl or blatt.
 Whitetail deer often snorts or whistles, when disturbed.

 There are several vocalizations that have been identified by researchers which define deer sounds and what they mean: